General Comodule-Contramodule Correspondence: Introduction

 Let $C$ be a comonoid in $\sC$.
-In the previous section we outlined how to define comodules and contramodules over $C$.
 Now we consider the categories of comodules and contramodules over $C$.
 The definition of a morphism of comodules (or contramodules) over $C$ is a morphism (in $\sC$) of their underlying objects such that the obvious diagrams commute.
 This defines two perfectly good categories: the category $\sC_C$ of comodules over $C$ and the category $\sC^C$ of contramodules over $C$.
 If we are working with vector spaces over a field, these sets of morphisms have a natural vector space structure and all is well.
-If we are working in a closed symmetric monoidal category, we can only get sets of morphisms in this way.
+But in $\sC$ we can only get sets of morphisms in this way.
 What we really want is to give the categories $\sC_C$ and $\sC^C$ the structure of categories enriched in $\sC$.
-In particular, this means that, at the very least, for any two comodules $X, X'$ over $C$ we must construct a hom object, which we will denote by $[X,X']_C$, in $\sC$, and for any two contramodules $Y,Y'$ over $C$ we must construct a hom object $[Y,Y']^C$ in $\sC$.
 The theory of enriched categories is quite subtle; the standard reference is \cite{Kelly}.

-The first step in the construction is to replace the set of maps $X \to X'$ such that the obvious diagrams commute by the equaliser of two morphisms in $\sC$ from $[X,X'] \to [X,X'\otimes C]$.
-Evidently we will need categorical conditions, for example, we will need to know that this equaliser exists.
+In other words, this means that for any two comodules $X, X'$ over $C$ we must construct a hom object $[X,X']_C\in \sC$, and for any two contramodules $Y,Y'$ over $C$ we must construct a hom object $[Y,Y']^C \in \sC$.
+The obvious idea is to define $[X,X']_C$ as the equaliser of two morphisms in $\sC$ from $[X,X'] \to [X,X'\otimes C]$.
+This equaliser must exist: the categories $\sC_C$ and $\sC^C$ have the structure of enriched categories over $\sC$ if $\sC$ satisfies the following completeness property (see Proposition~\ref{C_TF enriched}): \begin{assum} Each pair of morphisms $X \rightrightarrows Y$ with a common left inverse admits an equaliser. \end{assum}

+We will also need the dual assumption: \begin{assum} Each pair of morphisms $X \rightrightarrows Y$ with a common right inverse admits a coequaliser. \end{assum}

-Our first objective is to prove the following two theorems concerning the categories of comodules and contramodules in a closed symmetric monoidal category and the comodule-contramodule correspondence between them.
+Our first objective is to establish the next theorem, the general comodule-contramodule correspondence.